dalehamel/usdt-report-doc/docs/00099-acknowledgements.md

 If you'd like to learn more, check out these other resources:

-- Hacking Linux USDT with ftrace [@bgreg-usdt-ftrace]
+- Hacking Linux USDT with ftrace [@bgregg-usdt-ftrace]
 - USDT for reliable Userspace event tracing [@joel-fernandes-usdt-notes]
 - We just got a new super-power!
 Runtime USDT comes to Linux [@usdt-superpower]
 - Seeing is Believing: uprobes and int3 Instruction [@uprobes-int3-insn]